Consider Adopting Your Next Pet From a Shelter

 If you work long hours, travel often, or leave your home for long periods of time, a high energy pet could wreak havoc on your home and on the well-being of the pet.
 Consider the breed standards, temperament, and age of the pet.
 Younger puppies require significantly more supervision than older dogs.
 Certain breeds are more prone to higher energy levels, meaning they will need daily walks and lots of interaction at home.
 Dogs also require training, which requires an investment of both time and money, while cats are much more self-sufficient.

 Siamese cats and Husky dogs are known for being extremely vocal.
 German Shepherds are very protective and tend to only bond with one individual.
-Mastiffs are known for being timid and shy while Singapuras will constantly be getting into everything!
+Mastiffs are known for being timid and shy while Singapura cats will constantly be getting into everything!
 Consider the breed norms and how they will affect your current lifestyle.
 If you have kids, a highly tolerant and submissive pet will give you peace of mind.
 If you want a dog who can go running with you, avoid medical bills by selecting a breed that is not prone to back problems or hip dysplasia.
 Does noise bother you?
 Then a vocal breed may not be for you.
 More of a couch potato?
 Opt for a rescue cat or an older dog.
 Senior rescue pets often make some of the best companions!

 All of these things will help to ensure that you get a lifelong companion that fits your home and your lifestyle.
 Once you’ve narrowed down your selection, take the time to do a meet & greet or two, to ensure that you two hit it off.
 Observe how the pet reacts to you when you pet them, chase them, take toys from them, etc. And be sure to ask the shelter for the pet’s history.
 While some shelter pets may have a limited background, most client surrenders come with a medical history, previous training, and a small list of the pet’s likes and dislikes.
 This can be very helpful in understanding who the pet is and how they will fit into your life.

+One of the best things about bringing home a rescue pet is that it changes an animal’s life--and your own.
+What could be better than that?
 If you need assistance adopting a pet in the Tucson area, we recommend speaking to someone at Pima Animal Care Center (520-724-5900) or The Animal League of Green Valley (520-625-3170) for assistance in finding your newest addition.